conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

 * Collect the settings and options applied, along with some information about the requirements and calculate the hash for the corresponding package ID.

-* If that package ID matches one of the packages stored in the local Conan cache Conan will use that.
+* If that package ID matches one of the packages stored in the local Conan cache, Conan will use that.
 If not, and we have any Conan remote configured, it will search for a package with that package ID in the remotes.